multiversx/mx-sdk-rs/contracts/examples/crypto-kitties/documentation.md

 # Kitty Auction Contract

 This is the contract that handles kitty auctioning.
-The are two types of auctions supported:
+There are two types of auctions supported:
 - selling auction: Once the auction is complete, the kitty is sold to the winner
 - siring auction: The winner of the auction gets the right to use the kitty as a sire for one of their matron kitties